Cal Turner Jr. and Laura Dugas donate new pipe organ to Blair School

 It is also, unusually, a mechanical-action organ, meaning that there is a direct mechanical linkage from the organ key to the valve that it opens, allowing the organist to play with increased flexibility and subtlety of touch.
 (Most modern organs operate by electric action, where an electric current opens and shuts the valves.)

-“The organist can control the speed that that valve opens, and the speed that it closes,” Smith explains.
+“The organist can control the speed that that valve opens, and the speed that it closes,” explains Carl Smith, Senior Lecturer in Music Theory and Composition, Organ and Harpsichord.
 “It gives you 10 times the musical control, at least — control over aspects of playing that are essential to Baroque music.”

 That the new organ is a “Bach-style” organ is particularly significant for Turner, who struggled with the composer’s works as a young organ student.